Quick Summary

 Moderates presented their demands for political reforms through memoranda and petitions to the British authorities.
 A significant example is the protest against the “Ilbert Bill” in 1883, which opposed racial discrimination in the judiciary.

-Efforts were made to foster understanding and cooperation with the British, aiming to persuade them to implement reforms voluntarily.
+Efforts were made to foster understanding and cooperation with the British, persuading them to implement reforms voluntarily.
 The early sessions of the INC focused on civil rights, local self-government, and economic policies.

 Moderates also emphasized the value of Western education and the English language as vital tools for social and political progress.

 During the early 20th century, the Indian National Movement underwent a radical shift known as the Extremist Phase (1905-1916).
-This pivotal period was marked by significant events leaving a great impact on the Indian history:
+This pivotal period was marked by significant events, leaving a great impact on Indian history:

-In 1905, the British authorities partitioned the state of Bengal into East Bengal, Assam, and West Bengal, creating discontent.
+In 1905, the British authorities partitioned Bengal into East Bengal, Assam, and West Bengal, creating discontent.
 People felt that this was an evil attempt to create a divide between the united population.
 Partition led to extreme outrage, protests, and united action against colonial rule.

-In response to the Partition, Extremists launched the Swadeshi Movement, promoting indigenous products and boycotting British goods.
-This movement aimed at promoting the feeling of self-sufficiency.
+In response to Partition, Extremists launched the Swadeshi Movement, promoting Indigenous products and boycotting British goods.
+This movement aimed to promote the feeling of self-sufficiency.
 People across India actively boycotted British-manufactured goods, weakening the colonial economic base.

 The Surat Split in 1907 caused a significant internal conflict within the Indian National Congress.
 Extremists, led by figures like Bal Gangadhar Tilak, Lala Lajpat Rai, and Bipin Chandra Pal, advocated a more radical approach involving direct action and non-cooperation with the British.
 This was in contrast to the Moderates, who preferred a cautious, constitutional approach.

 The Extremist Phase saw a shift of ideology from diplomatic to more radical and assertive.
-Mass mobilization took place to make a clear demand for Swaraj.
-This did not directly lead to the independence of India but played a pivotal role in shaping the journey of the Indian freedom struggle.
+Mass mobilization took place to make an apparent demand for Swaraj.
+This did not directly lead to the independence of India, but it played a pivotal role in shaping the journey of the Indian freedom struggle.

-The history of India has always seen powerful actions against several factors that caused discontent among the general public:
+The history of India has always seen decisive actions against several factors that caused discontent among the general public:

 Looking at India’s records, economic and social inequalities have always caused discontent in the public.
 The country’s agricultural economy saw a difficult-to-bridge gap between poor farmers and wealthy landowners.
 British colonial rule worsened these problems, leading to even more economic exploitation.